What is bacterial vaginosis?

 - Oligonucleotide probes.

 This test looks for the genetic material (DNA) of bacterial vaginosis bacteria.

 The presence of clue cells, an increased vaginal pH, and a positive whiff test are enough evidence to treat for bacterial vaginosis.

 - Planning to have a hysterectomy or surgical abortion.
-Treating bacterial vaginosis with antibiotics beforehand may lower your risk of getting a serious infection afterward.
+Taking antibiotics in advance may lower your risk of getting a serious infection afterward.

 Talk to your doctor about whether testing is right for you.